Senate Subcommittees

 3. Operating Guidelines:

-d.
-Curriculum Committee agendas, approved minutes and updated Curriculum Committee approval schedules will be posted on the Curriculum Committee website.
+c.
+Additional support is provided by the Office of Instructional Management. d.
+Curriculum Committee agendas, approved minutes and updated Curriculum Committee approval schedules are posted on the Curriculum Committee website.

 Distance Education Committee (DEC)